Subject · Law

 • How does evaluation work in essay questions? +

-Essay questions ask students to evaluate the law — discussing whether a rule is satisfactory, whether a reform should be adopted, whether a doctrine is justified.
+Essay questions ask students to evaluate the law: discussing whether a rule is satisfactory, whether a reform should be adopted, or whether a doctrine is justified.
 Strong essays present the law accurately, then evaluate against named criteria (clarity, certainty, fairness, social policy considerations), considering proposals for reform and academic critique.
 Tutors drill explicit evaluation frameworks plus current debates (Law Commission proposals, recent appellate court tensions).

 Related